open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 into the greatest-numbered bucket with boundary that is greater than or equal to the measurement.

-##### Exponential Bucket Histogram Aggregation
+##### Base2 Exponential Bucket Histogram Aggregation

-The Exponential Histogram Aggregation informs the SDK to collect data for the [Exponential Histogram Metric Point](./data-model.md#exponentialhistogram), which uses an exponential formula to determine bucket boundaries and an integer `scale` parameter to control resolution.
+The Base2 Exponential Histogram Aggregation informs the SDK to collect data for the [Exponential Histogram Metric Point](./data-model.md#exponentialhistogram), which uses a base-2 exponential formula to determine bucket boundaries and an integer `scale` parameter to control resolution.